cellgeni/nf-fgwas/README.md

 ### RNA data

-Average RNA counts per cell type need to be supplied as a TSV file:
+Average RNA counts per cell type need to be supplied as a TSV file.

+**Note: a script is available in `bin/prepare_input.py` to help prepare this file from an AnnData object.**
+See `bin/prepare_input.py tss --help` for more details.

+The TSV file should be:
 - a file called `tss_cell_type_exp.txt.gz` (tab separated and gzipped) with one row per gene and:
   - 1st column: chromosome number
   - 2nd column: chromosome position